Murmeltier-86/protocol-cpp_ESPHome/docs/components/jutta_proto.md

     processes: jura_processes
     raw: jura_machine_raw
 ```

+!!! note
+    The repository includes a `joe_codes_example.xml` file under `jura_joe_xml_bundle_final/`.
+Copy it to your ESPHome config
+    folder and import it with `!include` if you want quick access to the original J.O.E. machine data layout while testing the
+    parsed sensor output.

 Each formatted sensor contains a human-readable rendering of its XML section.
 The parser supports the different response
 variants that have been observed in the official firmware so mixed content and nested tags are handled automatically.
 If only